What is a Thesis Proposal?

 Writing a thesis proposal calls for merging an influential argument, engaging to the exceptional interests and awareness of the advisors, and laying out an organized and rational strategy that will support the thesis topic that you have chosen.
 The proposal itself is repeatedly a lengthy document and may take months to put in order, and if the proposal is not just right and your assumptions not beached in ample research, you might as well be sent back to the drawing board to start with the scratch.

 - Figures: The entire purpose of adding figures into your thesis proposal is to clarify your thinking.
 Thesis proposals often contain figures from other article that might as well relate to your topic.
 You may also want to incorporate graphs into your thesis proposal.

-- Grammar/spelling typos: Poor grammar and spelling mistakes drag the reader away from the actual content of what you have written.
+- Grammar/spelling typos: Poor and spelling mistakes drag the reader away from the actual content of what you have written.
 The reader then focuses more on the mistakes thus missing out on the important points of what is written.
 In order to avoid grammatical mistakes, avoid incorporating long sentences into the thesis proposal.
 Read the proposal several times before submitting the final draft.